mmarmor/booksquisher-docker/README.md

 **About Me**

-* The website of [Michael S. Marmor](https://www.michaelmarmor.com), the creator of the Booksquisher Docker image, User's Guide, and Example Book Templates
+* [Michael S. Marmor](https://www.michaelmarmor.com), the creator of the Booksquisher Docker image, User's Guide, and Example Book Templates